csstudent26/2024_BSCH_CompSci_Griffith_College_R_O_D_3053007/README.md

 The YouTube Channel containing my Exercise Videos: [https://youtu.be/Fy7dyxppkmk](https://youtu.be/Fy7dyxppkmk)

 This is one of two Repositories being used for my Class_Exercises/Assignment.
-It contains all the 8 Class_Exercises
+It contains all the 8 Class_Exercises.
+It also contains a Rough Draft of a 'Final Game' which should be Ignored.

+The address of the other Repository (containing the 'Final Game'): [https://github.com/csstudent26/PlayGame](https://github.com/csstudent26/PlayGame)

+The YouTube Channel containing my Exercise Videos: [https://youtu.be/Fy7dyxppkmk](https://youtu.be/Fy7dyxppkmk)